3 observations after Nets beat Sixers team down four starters

 The Sixers went down 49-24 on a Thomas three.
 Brooklyn had a massive advantage from long distance Saturday, sinking 20 threes to the Sixers' 12.

-Unsurprisingly, Ben Simmons was not among the Nets to sink a three.
-Simmons, who played 14 minutes off the Nets’ bench, heard boos from Sixers fans on every touch.
+Unsurprisingly, Ben Simmons was not among the Nets to make a three.
+Simmons, who played 14 minutes off the bench, heard boos from Sixers fans on every touch.
 He recorded no points, nine rebounds and five assists.

 Martin was one of six bench players Nurse used over the first three quarters.
 None of them had a game-turning impact.